10th Armoured Division (United Kingdom)

-The 10th Armoured Division was an armoured formation of division-size of the British Army, raised during the Second World War and was active from 1941–1944 and after the war from 1956–1957.
-It was formed from the 1st Cavalry Division, a 1st Line Yeomanry unit of the Territorial Army (TA) which had previously been serving in Palestine.
-The division was converted from cavalry to armour and redesignated from 1 August 1941.
+The 10th Armoured Division was an armoured formation of the British Army, raised during the Second World War and was active from 1941–1944 and after the war from 1956–1957.
+It was formed from the 1st Cavalry Division, a 1st Line Yeomanry unit of the Territorial Army (TA) which had been serving in Palestine.
+The division was converted from cavalry to armour and renamed from 1 August 1941.

 History

 The divisional sign was a fox's mask, representing the hunting tradition of the formation's cavalry and Yeomanry units.
 The division was originally under command of HQ British Troops Palestine and Transjordan, but transferred to Ninth Army when the headquarters was redesignated on 1 November 1941.
 It was later transferred into Egypt, serving under HQ Middle East, XXX Corps, British Eighth Army, and X Corps.
 The division fought at the Battles of Alam Halfa and El Alamein.
 It was disbanded on 15 June 1944 in Egypt.